t-jasmine/Sudoku-Solver/README.md

 A desktop application to solve sudoku puzzles... but you have to solve a mini 4x4 sudoku puzzle before you get your solution!

-### This project was made for the Hack Club Athena Award.
+## This project was made for the Hack Club Athena Award.

 After summer break started and I caught myself doing sudoku puzzles until midnight, I had the great idea to tie together my problem-solving hobbies of coding and doing puzzles!
 Yet, there are already so many sudoku solvers out there, and some extremely intricate, like [this one by Andrew Stuart](https://www.sudokuwiki.org/sudoku.htm), which covers lots of complex sudoku-solving techniques, many of which I've never even heard of.
 I wanted to make something unique and fun, and what better than a sudoku solver where you still have to work for the solution?

+To make this project, I used JavaFX and Maven.
+I also used WiX Toolset to create an MSI installer for this application, so if you use Windows, you can download the application easily.

-This was my first time developing a desktop application and using JavaFX and Maven build tools, so I followed along [this tutorial](https://www.youtube.com/watch?v=wa4ky1ARDkw&list=PLix7MmR3doRqF712ItSp4IhKwJcvDf5M2) by Professor Donald J. Patterson at Westmont College and put my own twist on things!
+This was my first time developing a desktop application and using JavaFX and Maven build tools, so I followed along [this video series](https://www.youtube.com/watch?v=wa4ky1ARDkw&list=PLix7MmR3doRqF712ItSp4IhKwJcvDf5M2) by Professor Donald J. Patterson at Westmont College and put my own twist on things!
+However, I didn't want to follow a tutorial step-by-step, so I deviated a little and started adding my own features.
+I thought it'd be fun to make an obstacle for you to tackle before getting the solution.
 In addition to the mini sudoku mechanic, I also ...

 - Added arrow key navigation
 - Added a "Solve Cell" button